This Week in Orlando: Culture Worth The Miles

 Mark Twain to Visit the Winter Park Playhouse

 That outspoken icon of American wit and wisdom Mark Twain will be brought to life by veteran local actor Michael Edwards in his original, one-man show Man Is the Only Animal Who Blushes… Or Needs To! from July 23rd to August 1st at The Winter Park Playhouse.
+Edwards has acted professionally for over 40 years alongside such luminaries as Cherry Jones, Brian Dennehy, Pat Hingle and the late Nancy Walker.
 “Michael Edwards’ ability to portray Mark Twain is uncanny,” says Roy Alan of The Winter Park Playhouse, “Michael has spent a lifetime studying every nuance of Mark Twain’s speech, movement and appearance making his performance among the most authentic characterizations I have ever seen.”
 This evening of wit, song and home-spun humor is to be found at The Winter Park Playhouse at 711-C Orange Avenue in Winter Park.
 Visit winterparkplayhouse.org or call 407.645.0145.